Update a document

 { modifiedCount: 1, matchedCount: 1, upsertedCount: 0 }

-Updates a document that matches the specified parameters and returns an object that includes details about the success of the operation.
+Updates a document that matches the specified parameters and returns an object that includes details about the operation.

 Example response: